nokxs/iobroker-javascript-vs-code-extension/README.md

 Scripts can only be moved over the script explorer.
 Right click on the script you want to move, select `Move` and choose the directory you want the script to move to.
 If the script is synced to your local disk, it will also be moved there.

+### Rename scripts

+Scripts can be renamed via the script explorer.
+Right click on the script you want to rename and select `Rename`.
+The script is renamed on the ioBroker server and, if it is synced to your local disk, the local file is renamed as well.

 ### Create scripts and subdirectories
 Right click on an existing directory to create a new file in this directory or in the root directory.
 It is possible to create subdirectories, TypeScript files and JavaScript files.
 Newly created scripts are immediately uploaded to